Fetal Development: Week by Week

 - The eyelids separate and the eyes now open and close.

 - The head is now about 20 centimeters in circumference.

-- This is the earliest that low-levels of surfactat, a substance necessary for gas exchange in the lungs, are produced.
+- This is the earliest that low-levels of surfactant, a substance necessary for gas exchange in the lungs, is produced.

 - Legs are reaching their correct proportions.

 - The brain is growing very quickly; nerves begin making complex connections and will continue to do so until about 5 years after birth.